wjburn/thwnutsplatoongen/README.md

     After this two files will be written an HTML file and a YAML file The HTML file is inteded to be printed and used for the NUTS game

-### TODO:
-    - enable status to be updated

-    - add replacements to the squad

-    - allow NCOs and Jr. NCOs to be replaced per NUTS rules